Elf: Oh no!

 - Married... with Children: "Requiem for a Dead Briard" has the family (or at least Kelly) grieving Buck's death via hit by a car.
-While she is hysterical and inconsolable, Buck is in heaven "on trial" with a cat as a judge and Ben Stein as a bailiff dressed like a chicken and the rest of the family crack jokes.
-Even at one point when Kelly says that he didn't know how to roll over and play dead, Al quips "until now".
+While she is hysterical and inconsolable, Buck is in heaven "on trial" with a cat that hates him as a judge and Ben Stein as a bailiff dressed like a chicken and the rest of the family crack jokes.
+Even at one point when Marcy says that Buck didn't know how to roll over and play dead, Al quips "until now".

-- The famous 'Dead Parrot' sketch from Monty Python's Flying Circus, which plays a pet owner's attempt to return his dead-on-arrival parrot for laughs.
+- The 'Dead Parrot' sketch plays a pet owner's attempt to return his dead-on-arrival parrot for laughs.

 - In Nathan Barley, Dan accidentally knocks a pair of scissors onto his barbers' cat, stabbing it in the head.
 This of course, was shortly after his barber explained that the cat was important to him because he'd bought it for his dead wife.